daytonaio/enterprise-docs/src/content/docs/installation/cluster.md

 - User preferences (like default IDE)
 - Allowed SSH Keys
 - Regular User within the Team
-- A ‘consumer of available resources’ with no ‘management access to the team space’.
+- A ‘consumer of available resources’ with no ‘management access to the team space’